After building your product or course, one thing is next â launching your offer. This is why you need to create a launch strategy.

 This is how you plan to generate buzz for your launch.

-Here are questions to answer to help you build a marketing plan:
+Here are some questions to help you build a marketing plan:

-- Where are your people and how will you reach them effectively?
+- Where are your potential clients and how will you reach them effectively?

 - Are they on Instagram, Facebook, or Pinterest?